 Quantum technologies will affect all sectors of the Canadian economy.
 Built on the principles of quantum physics, these emerging technologies present significant opportunities in the areas of sensing and metrology, computation and communication, and data science and artificial intelligence, among others.
 But there is also the potential they could be used to facilitate cyberattacks, putting financial systems, utility grids, infrastructure, personal privacy, and national security at risk.
 A comprehensive exploration of the capabilities and potential vulnerabilities of these technologies will help to inform their future deployment across society and the economy.

-This assessment will examine the impacts, opportunities, and challenges quantum technologies present for industry, governments, and people in Canada.
+This assessment will examine the impacts, opportunities, and challenges quantum technologies present in Canada.

 Sponsor: National Research Council Canada and Innovation, Science and Economic Development Canada

 International partnerships focused on science, technology, and innovation can provide Canada with an opportunity to advance the state of knowledge in areas of national importance, help address global challenges, and contribute to UN Sustainable Development Goals.
 Canadian companies could also benefit from global partnerships to access new and emerging markets.